Stephen Cooke: Halesowen Town

 Both trials came to nothing and he resigned for Halesowen Town.

 Weymouth

 In April 2009, he signed for Weymouth until the end of the season, but only made four appearances.
+Cooke later claimed he was 'never keen on that level of football'.

 Return to Halesowen

 For 2009–10, Cooke returned to Halesowen Town where he joined up with former Aston Villa teammate Stefan Moore.
 However, the second spell was also unsuccessful for Cooke who was released on 17 September 2009 after the club entered administration.

 Bloxwich United

 Cooke signed for Bloxwich United in September 2009, following his release from Halesowen.

 Pelsall Villa

 Cooke's stay at Bloxwich United was not a long one, and he soon left to join Pelsall Villa.
 He played three games in the 2009–10 season, providing one assist.

+Coaching career

+Cooke has served as a coach at Chasetown FC.